The Shardy (SDY) dialect

 The mesh this sharding is bound to can either be specified by a symbol

-A sharding can have unreduced axes (specified by unreduced_axes
+A sharding can have unreduced axes (specified by unreduced_axes), meaning

 the tensor is unreduced along these axes.
 For example, if the contracting